Information for families of people in long-term care and assisted living.

 - All service providers must follow the WorkSafeBC protocols for personal services returning to operation, including the development and submission of safety plans to the director of the facility/residence; and

 - Facility operators must keep a list of every resident who has received services and when these services are provided.

-While residents are not restricted from accessing services, allowing personal services to be provided by a single service provider within a facility is a safer option for reducing the risk of COVID-19 transmission than having residents go out into the community for these services (where you may have multiple residents visiting different service providers).
+While residents are not restricted from accessing services outside of their residence, allowing personal services to be provided by a single service provider within a facility is a safer option for reducing the risk of COVID-19 transmission than having residents go out into the community for these services (where you may have multiple residents visiting different service providers).

 Infection prevention and control

 The health and safety of our residents, their families and our staff is our first priority and a responsibility that is taken very seriously.
 We continue to follow directions from public health officials and other clinical experts regarding the best infection prevention and control measures to take to avoid transmission of the COVID-19 virus.

 Some of the measures we have put in place are: